 - Creativity flourishes – Without micromanagement or strict processes, there is plenty of room for creativity under a laissez-faire leadership style.
 This means employees are free to try new things and stay hot on industry trends.

-The downfalls of laissez-faire management are:
+The downfalls of laissez-faire management style are:

 - Things can slip through the cracks – Without strong processes in place, this type of leadership style can leave teams unsure about who is leading some projects.
 In turn, deadlines, or whole projects, can slip through the cracks.